 - “You will keep him in perfect peace, whose mind is stayed on You, because he trusts in You.”
 (Isaiah 26:3) A living faith in Jesus Christ is the only way to find and maintain true peace.

-- Join a healthy church where you’ll find fellowship, accountability, help during trouble, spiritual growth, and weekly communion.
+- Join a healthy church where you’ll find fellowship, accountability, help during trouble, and spiritual growth.
 As a Christian, the weekly corporate worship of God will strengthen you, and help to reduce tension and stress within yourself and in your family.

 - Pursue positive family interactions on a daily basis.
 This could begin by simply sitting down and eating dinner together.
 Many families are so dysfunctional that a common family meal is…well, very uncommon.